Public health specialty training curriculum

 Any questions regarding the training curriculum should be sent to firstname.lastname@example.org

 The public health curriculum provides guidance on specialty training for registrars, supervisors and those considering entering the specialty.
-This document describes all the required components of training leading to completion of training in public health which normally lasts a period of five years.
+The curriculum describes all the required components of training leading to completion of training in public health which normally for five years or more.
 The curriculum provides a framework within which registrars and supervisors can determine and understand the knowledge, skills, attitudes and behaviours which will allow a registrar to achieve the level of competence required of a specialist to undertake consultant level practice.
-It has been futureproofed by adhering to enduring principles of the practice of public health rather than the detail of the current systems within which health and social care is currently delivered in the four administrations with the UK.
+It has been future-proofed by adhering to enduring principles of the practice of public health rather than the detail of the current systems within which health and social care is currently delivered in the four administrations with the UK.
 The curriculum as developed should therefore be relevant through structural reorganisation and in different systems, cultures, and countries.

 KA10 Formative Assessment